manoharan-lab/holopy/docs/source/users/calc_tutorial.rst

 1. Define a scatterer using a :mod:`holopy.scattering.scatterer` object

-2. Specify the output Data format using a :mod:`holopy.core.data.DataTarget` object
+2. Specify the output Data format using a :mod:`holopy.core.data.Schema` object

 3. Use a calc function from a :mod:`holopy.scattering.theory` object to compute scattered quantities